kfechter/LegionY530Ubuntu/README.md

 Should now output 'intel'

 If the above commands complete successfully, then you have successfully configured your Legion Y530 with Ubuntu.

+# Additional Notes

+### Wifi Fix for Realtek Cards

+If your laptop has a Realtek Card, you will notice that doing the rmmod on ideapad_laptop won't fix the wifi. to get the wifi working, perform the following steps.

+run the command `echo "options r8822be aspm=0" | sudo tee /etc/modprobe.d/r8822be.conf`
+run the command `sudo rmmod r8822be`
+run the command `sudo modprobe r8822be`

 # Advanced Features